Share on

 Other ways of adjusting your hiring practices to become neuro-inclusive could be making sure job descriptions are simple, clear, transparent, and inclusive, and providing preparation time and resources to applicants.

-This is something that a diversity and inclusion coach can support with, building awareness, opening up transparent conversations, reducing unconscious bias, and helping your workforce embrace a level playing field.
+This is something that a diversity and inclusion coach can support in, building awareness, opening up transparent conversations, reducing unconscious bias, and helping your workforce embrace a level playing field.

-Some neurodiverse employees may need a little extra support, or need support in different ways than you are accustomed.
+• Be prepared to accommodate: Some neurodiverse employees may need extra support or need support in different ways than you are accustomed to.
 Be ready to accommodate in order to allow all of your employees to perform as their best and most productive selves, without discomfort or distractions.

 Explore More Insights